BIMORPH NODES V2.2 ADDS HOLISTIC SUPPORT FOR LINKED-ELEMENT CLASH DETECTION WITH NEW LINK-ELEMENT NODES

 New LinkElement Class Nodes

 The new LinkElement class includes a range of methods and properties for retrieving and interacting with Elements from a linked Revit model (a Link Instance).
 What makes LinkElements unique are the way they handle the location of the element in coordinate space.
-There is a limitation in the Revit API which restricts any element derived from a Link Instance to its external files center-to-center location regardless of any transformations that may have been made to the Link Instance.
+There is a limitation in the Revit API which restricts any element derived from a Link Instance to its external files origin-to-origin location regardless of any transformations that may have been made to the Link Instance.
 LinkElements have been purpose-built to solve this limitation by performing operations on the linked element, such as geometry extraction, at its host location.

 To create LinkElement instances use the LinkElement.OfCategory node:

 Properties and metadata attached to the LinkElement instance can be accessed using the LinkElement property nodes.
-The Solids, Faces, Location and BoundingBox nodes return the resultant geometry at the LinkElements host location by default (not its center-to-center location):
+The Solids, Faces, Location and BoundingBox nodes return the resultant geometry at the LinkElements host location by default (not its origin-to-origin location):

 There are also property nodes to access its associated Link Instance id, total transform and the embedded Dynamo Revit Element: